skignes/Platypus-Checker/README.md

 > [!IMPORTANT]
 > The job will only run on the branch named `main`

 So to run the job you first need to **seed** it.
-To do so you need to go into the seed job at the root of the jenkins.
+To do so you need to go into the `seed job` at the root of the jenkins.
-You can build it with the name you want for the new job (the one the check will be done on).
+You can build it with the name you want for the new job (the one the check will be done on), the directory the job will be inside of, and also the json file (Ex: `ftrace` for the `ftrace.json`).
-Then You can find this job in the `PSU` directory (because it is the default one) but this can be change.
+Then You can find this job in the directory you specified.

 When the job is build you will get a nice graph with the info if you :